Shared sales playbooks are a key to top sales performance, but only when aligned with individual skill development needs.

 Sales playbooks provide structure but only drive impact when tailored to each rep’s needs.
 “Playbooks at a macro level aren’t actionable until individuals embrace them,” says Mark.

-Verisk’s Individual Skills Development Plans (ISDPs) align best practice playbooks with each sales team member’s skills and roles to support better execution.
+Verisk’s Individual Skills Development Plans (ISDPs) will align best practice playbooks with each sales team member’s skills and roles to support better execution.

 2️⃣ Constructive Coaching Conversations